Get The Right People in the Room

 Creating clarity is about having everyone understand the overall plan and direction of the company.
 It starts with establishing annual goals, weekly goals, and a daily plan of action for each team member.

 If you dislike weekly meetings, you can leave the room now.
 Meetings are the most important aspect of running your business, but you have to run them effectively.
-Patrick Lencioni believes that the best setting for evaluating executives is in a conference room while meeting with his or her team.
+Patrick Lencioni believes that the best setting for evaluating executives is in a conference room while meeting with their team.

 Meetings should do three things, answer important questions, check on the team progress, and hold people accountable.